Go Back

 Notes

-Top this cheesecake with figs or seasonal berries like raspberries, blackberries or strawberries.
+• Choose Your Toppings: Top with figs or seasonal berries like raspberries, blackberries, or strawberries for added flavor and presentation.

-It's hard to overbake a cheesecake, but easy to underbake.
-So when the top of the cheesecake is a very light brown, turn the oven off and prop the oven door open to let the cheesecake sit in the oven for another hour.
+• Baking Tip: It’s challenging to over-bake a cheesecake, but easy to underbake!
+When the top turns a light golden brown, turn off the oven, open the door, and let the cheesecake sit for another hour to finish setting.

 Nutrition